How Employers Can Use the Canadian Survey on Disability Data

 Data and measurement are valuable tools for employers.
 Long-term consistent measurement of employee data can improve a company’s decision making and ability to meet business goals.
 However, understanding how a company is doing in a broader context, and in comparison to others in its sector, requires consulting external data sources.

-What is the CSD?
+What is the Canadian Survey on Disability (CSD)?

 All of the CSD data is available on the StatCan website in a variety of formats.
-Depending on your goals as an employer, you may rely more heavily on one source or reference data in several different ways.
+Depending on your goals as an employer, you may rely more heavily on one source or reference the data in several different ways.

+There is also a dashboard on “Barriers to accessibility among persons with disabilities in Canada.”
 As an employer, you can reference data related to Labour Market Availability in order to inform your D&I targets, as you aim to build a representative workforce.
 You can also see Canada-wide data for your industry, in order to compare your performance against competitors’.
 If you want to access industry data specific to your province, it is possible to submit a paid request for this information.

 Infographics